slush0/libtropic-python/README.md

 Python bindings for the TROPIC01 secure element from [Tropic Square](https://tropicsquare.com).

+## ⚠️ Disclaimers

+- **SPI interface has not been tested** — the native Linux SPI transport is implemented but remains untested on real hardware.
+- **Limited test coverage** — not all test scenarios have been verified because the developer currently does not have access to a vanilla devkit device.

 ## Features

 - Full API coverage matching the official libtropic C SDK